 Of course, since my projects were 48″ long the boards need to be 7″ longer in order to stay under rollers.
 I usually make them 7.5″ to 8″ longer just to have the extra cushion.
 I also made them 14.5″ wide rather than the 14″ i set the project up as.
 I do this for the same reason.
 Having that extra in your actual board size prevents any possibility of the machine asking to scale things.
 It is is especially important that sliced projects like these don’t scale, as the parts won’t fit together properly.
 Next I ran masking tape along the bottom edge of the material for the tracking roller to grip to.
 This is just a good practice to be in.
 Since these are on three different board, I need to my tracking to be as accurate as possible from one board to the other so the pieces fit together accurately.

-I couldn’t wait to assemble the pieces together and see what it looked like.
+Once out of the machine I start removing the pieces from the boards and I couldn’t wait to assemble them to see what it looked like.
 This is where things got much more fun.

 I glued the pieces together using CA glue and just hand clamped them since the material was too soft.